chance-deng/PPM-analysis-for-COSMOS-Web-field/README.md

 The original material in this repository is released under [CC BY 4.0](LICENSE).
 Cite the Zenodo DOI once it is minted; a citation template is provided in [CITATION.cff](CITATION.cff).
 Use of the external input surveys remains subject to their own licenses and acknowledgements.

-For the final manuscript, insert the DOI provided by Zenodo using, for example:
+For the final manuscript, insert the DOI provided by Zenodo using:

 ```latex
 \dataset[doi:10.5281/zenodo.XXXXXXX]{The data for Do Submillimeter Galaxies Trace Megaparsec Large-scale Structures? -- An Overdensity Analysis of 449 Submillimeter Galaxies in COSMOS}